 Coin is a tiny city located in the state of Iowa.
 With a population of 176 people and just one neighborhood, Coin is the 436th largest community in Iowa.
 Coin has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Coin is a blue-collar town, with 44.87% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Coin is generally considered to be a blue-collar town.
+44.87% of the Coin workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Coin is a city of sales and office workers, production and manufacturing workers, and transportation and shipping workers.
 There are especially a lot of people living in Coin who work in office and administrative support (21.79%), teaching (8.97%), and management occupations (7.69%).

 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Coin has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Coin has few renters and college students.
 But the biggest reason it is quieter in Coin than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Coin may be for you.